Click on the following categories to view our detailed borrowing policy.

 All current students, faculty, and staff may borrow library material for free.

-In addition, the library has agreements with the local colleges listed below so that their students may borrow our library material and our students may borrow their library material.
+In addition, area college students may borrow Poly materials as community borrowers.
 Interested parties must have proper identification and proof of current registration.

 - Colgate University